 For nearly five decades, Minnesotans have ushered in spring at the Macy’s 8th Floor Auditorium’s Spring Flower Show.
 The downtown Minneapolis show is an annual favorite, and one of the store’s popular 8th Floor events.

 Each year's show has a theme, which has ranged in past years from regional highlights like Africa, to the Tower of Flowers floral architecture display, to the "Spring is in the Air" flight theme.
-The 2014 display will feature flowers inspired by, "The Secret Garden."
 Open daily during store hours, the show is especially popular during the annual "Brunch with the Easter Bunny" event at the 12th Floor Oak Grill.

 Throughout the auditorium, paths take visitors through the display, and each section of flowers is marked to help gardeners and aspiring gardeners alike identify their favorite varieties.
 While the exact varieties of flowers will depend on the year’s theme, each show features varieties of trees (like quaking aspen, birch and dogwood), evergreens and shrubs, flowers (like red amaryllis, blue hydrangea, and several varieties of daffodils and tulips), vines and ivy.

 While some of the species highlighted in the annual show are exotic, each year’s show also highlights Minnesota-hearty varieties, making the show a popular spot for gardeners to make their spring wish list.
 The regular Bouquet of the Day features creations by local floral designers from show-sponsor Bachmann’s.

 If your visit to the show makes you yearn for spring, head across town to the Spring flower show at the Como Zoo’s Marjorie McNealy Conservatory.